-How our "Balkanized" healthcare system made the pandemic far worse
+How our "balkanized" health care system made the pandemic far worse

 William Hanage is an epidemiologist at Harvard’s T.H.
 Chan School of Public Health who studies the spread of infectious diseases.
 In the past, Hanage, who is British and trained at Oxford University and the Imperial College London, has looked at how viruses and bacteria evolve.
 Since the pandemic began, he’s written a paper evaluating the effectiveness of coronavirus control measures in China—and he’s emerged as a sharp critic of the American government’s response to the virus.
 In a recent Washington Post op-ed, he wrote: “In the spring, the federal pandemic response was akin to bringing a rubber chicken to a gunfight.
 The attempt to defend against the greatest threat to public health in a century was limp, grudging and delayed.
 Now it is barely existent.”

-On the problem of a “balkanized” healthcare system: Back in January or February, I remember thinking that the United States’ healthcare system could almost have been precision engineered not to be able to deal with a pandemic—or to deal with it badly.
+On the problem of a “balkanized” health care system: Back in January or February, I remember thinking that the United States’ health care system could almost have been precision engineered not to be able to deal with a pandemic—or to deal with it badly.
 Part of it is the very many different parts of it.
-You have a health insurance provider, and you have your healthcare provider, and then you have to get your medication from somewhere else.
+You have a health insurance provider, and you have your health care provider, and then you have to get your medication from somewhere else.

 It’s just not something that makes it possible for us to respond in any kind of coherent fashion.
 A pandemic comes at you really fast.
 My experience with this one was this absolute rushing sense of a tidal wave coming in early March.
 We were looking at the number of cases and predicting when that was going to be here—and then trying to convince people that we couldn’t be doing business as usual, because the doubling time was like twice a week.
-There is a real problem with a balkanized healthcare system of the sort we have in the United States.
+There is a real problem with a balkanized health care system of the sort we have in the United States.
 What is working in one place is not necessarily what’s going to be working in another place, due to all kinds of local regulations.
 The complicated system that the US has must be overhauled to become simpler, and that will take huge political will.
 Medicare for All could be a step in the right direction.

-Historically people have seen healthcare as a profit-making thing, which means that there’s much less investment in the possibility of having things like ventilators for an emergency.
+Historically people have seen health care as a profit-making thing, which means that there’s much less investment in the possibility of having things like ventilators for an emergency.
 And the situation in which states are having to compete for things like personal protective equipment or ventilators is utterly counter to everything that we would hope for health care in a pandemic.

 On what we can learn from the UK and Germany: Having a one-stop shop for health care, like the UK’s National Health Service, is helpful.
-The dexamethasone finding came out of the UK, and I think one reason they could do that is it’s easier to do a trial like that there rather than here, where even the largest healthcare providers deal with coordinating massive numbers of patients in very different contexts.
+The dexamethasone finding came out of the UK, and I think one reason they could do that is it’s easier to do a trial like that there rather than here, where even the largest health care providers deal with coordinating massive numbers of patients in very different contexts.

 Germany’s response has been widely praised, and I would join in that praise.
 It was focused on somewhat different things.
 The thing that was interesting was that each of the Lander [local regions] were able to devise their own testing systems.
 Whereas here, everything was supposed to be controlled by the FDA and the CDC, which ended up going completely awry in terms of developing a test that could be used effectively in order to study the emergence within the American population.